Wath Academy: History

-The school's colours are maroon and gold.

-The school has six houses, named after ancient cities.
-The houses are Rome (founded 1923), Sparta (founded 1923), Athens (founded 1925), Carthage (founded 1925), Troy (founded 1927) and Thebes (founded 1927; suspended 1942; refounded 1958).

-Since 1930, the school has elected a head boy and head girl from its Year 13 students.
-They are assisted by a team of deputy head boys and girls.
-In addition, Year 11 students can become prefects.
-Elected students receive a badge.

-The school's uniform consists of a maroon blazer with a badge of the school coat of arms (a black blazer with a badge of the sixth form coat of arms for the sixth form), a white shirt/blouse, a school tie, black trousers/skirt and an optional v-neck jumper/cardigan.
-There are different ties for the main school, sixth form and prefects.
-Until the late 1990s, girls were forbidden from wearing trousers, though also did not have to wear blazers.
+School publication

 The school has its own student publication, The Torch (previously known (in reverse chronological order) as In Touch, The Wath Chronicle, The Wathonian and The Wath Magazine).

-Some of the school's terminology is quite specific.
-For example, Physical Education is referred to as 'Games' and mock examinations are referred to as 'prelims' (short for 'preliminary examinations').
+School size

-The school is notable for its size.
-It opened with 77 students in 1923, though had 520 students by 1929 (making it the fourth largest school in the West Riding local education authority area).
+The school opened with 77 students in 1923, though had 520 students by 1929 (making it the fourth largest school in the West Riding local education authority area).
 Numbers then grew gradually, though were boosted to around 1,500 in the 1960s due to the closing of Wath (Park Road) Secondary Modern School.
 The school expanded again from the late 1970s, particularly boosted by the closure of the nearby Brampton Ellis Comprehensive School in 1985, and eventually reached 1,750 students.
 Numbers were at this level until as recently as 2007.
 However, further rises in student numbers (partially the sixth form, which has swelled from 300 to 400 students) have taken the total number of students to over 1,900: 300 students in each of Years 7 to 11 (rising to 320 from the 2018 intake and 330 from the 2019 intake onwards), with 200 in each year of the sixth form.
 As of 2013, the school is the 24th largest in England.